pmaji/data-science-toolkit/hypothesis-tests/ks_test.md

 Probability Density Functions (PDF)
 -----------------------------------

 For the construction of our [probability density functions](https://en.wikipedia.org/wiki/Probability_density_function), we'll make use primarily of the [geom\_density geom in R](http://www.sthda.com/english/wiki/ggplot2-density-plot-quick-start-guide-r-software-and-data-visualization), as demonstrated below.
-This is a helpful building block in understanding the KS test itself, which is predicated on an understanding of the commulative version of the PDF, which we'll get to shorty.
+This is a helpful building block in understanding the KS test itself, which is predicated on an understanding of the cumulative version of the PDF, which we'll get to shorty.
 See below for the PDF of the GB and US-based campaigns whose projects were Theater-related.

 ``` r
 # ggplot code for the basid density plot